 One of the primary provisions of the Affordable Care Act gave states the option to expand their Medicaid eligibility to include individuals below 138 percent of the federal poverty level ($18,754 per year for one person or $38.295 for a family of four in 2022).
 The costs of expansion were paid for in full by the federal government through 2016, before dropping down (and freezing at) 90 percent in 2020, well above the typical federal match rate.
 Under the American Rescue Plan approved by Congress in 2021, states that expand Medicaid also receive a 5 percentage point increase in their regular federal matching rate for two years after expansion takes effect.

 Until 2020, Oklahoma’s Governor and Legislature opted not to expand Medicaid, a decision that left billions in federal funding on the table, and more than 100,000 Oklahomans in a ‘coverage crater’ (too low-income to qualify for subsidies on the health insurance marketplace, too wealthy or not a member of a population group that is eligible to qualify for traditional Medicaid).
 In June 2020, Oklahoma voters narrowly approved an initiative petition, State Question 802, to expand Medicaid effective July 1, 2021.
-As of December 2021, over 220,000 individuals had been approved for benefits under Medicaid expansion.
+As of June 2022, over 325,000 individuals had been approved for benefits under Medicaid expansion.

-As of December 2021, 39 states, including Washington D.C., have expanded Medicaid.
+As of July 2022, 39 states, including Washington D.C., have expanded Medicaid.